 Creating ebooks in 2nd/3rd Grade Science: Weather Instruments

-Katie MorrowCase study, Elementary / Primary, Science
+Katie MorrowCase study, Elementary / Primary, STEM

 This case study is about a science project but easily translates to other subject areas.